 This is going to be a little weird at first.
 We will first screen you about your travel and whether you are experiencing any symptoms of Covid-19.

 If you are experiencing any symptoms of Covid-19 or any other sickness, we cannot let you climb that day.
-We are also required to take your temperature, and you will not be allowed to enter the facility if the reading is over 100.4 degrees.
 The only way this works is if we are committed to keeping one another healthy!

 You will be required to sanitize your hands when you enter the facility, and we require everyone to wear a mask when not on the wall or working out.